fibo/fibo.github.io/_posts/2013-11-07-working-with-git-branches.md

 tags:
   - Git
 description: >
-    Learn how to perform basic tasks with git local and remote branches
+    Learn how to perform basic tasks with git local and remote branches.
 ---

 <div class="alert alert-info">Launch all the commands in this tutorial, from the first to the last, and you will cover almost all operations on branches.</div>